LangStream/documentation/installation/docker.md

 As the resources are handled by docker and the JVM and the Python processes share the same resources, you may need to increase the resources of the docker container.
 You can use the following flags to increase the resources:

-* --memory: the amount of memory to allocate to the docker container
+* `--memory`: the amount of memory to allocate to the docker container
-* --cpus: the number of CPUs to allocate to the docker container
+* `--cpus`: the number of CPUs to allocate to the docker container
-* --docker-args: additional arguments to pass to the docker run command
+* `--docker-args`: additional arguments to pass to the docker run command

 You can also customize the docker image that you want to use to run your application.
 By default the CLI uses the official LangStream docker image, but you can use your own image, maybe to test the same application with a different LangStream runtime version.

 The following flags are available:

-* --langstream-runtime-docker-image: the docker image to use to run the application
+* `--langstream-runtime-docker-image`: the docker image to use to run the application
-* --langstream-runtime-version: the version of the docker image to use to run the applications
+* `--langstream-runtime-version`: the version of the docker image to use to run the applications

 If you have built [the CLI locally from the sources](../installation/build-and-install-source.md) the docker image defaults to the local docker image

-You can also override the command used to launch the container, the default value is "docker", but you can use the "--docker-command" command to override it.
+You can also override the command used to launch the container, the default value is `docker`, but you can pass the `--docker-command` flag to use a different binary path.